umami-software/website/content/faq.md

 ### 5. Where can I go for help if I have problems or want to request a feature?

-Please file an [issue](https://github.com/mikecao/umami/issues) on Gitub.
+Please file an [issue](https://github.com/mikecao/umami/issues) on GitHub.